10sr/bin/README.md

 git-diary.sh
 ============

-Add diary to your git repository.
+Write diaries in your git repository.
 Diaries are stored as messages of commits in a orphan branch.

 Install